PeterKitonga/PhotoshopLearning/Lesson 43 - Making a Custom Brush Part I/readme.md

 ### Illustrations

-In this illustration, I used first used the Magic wand tool to select the black pixels of the image and then used the menu Select > Similar to select all black pixels that had not been selected.
+In this illustration, I first used the Magic wand tool to select the black pixels of the image and then used the menu Select > Similar to select all black pixels that had not been selected.
 I then inversed the selection via menu Select > Inverse and pressed on the Backspace key to remove the selection.
 After that I created the brush preset via the menu Edit > Define Brush Preset.
 This opens a window for entering the custom name of the preset.

 ![Illustration Example](../assets/images/illustration74.png)